 One System Among Several Systems

 The "character" of market behavior is in a state of flux.
 There will be times when none of the "setup" alerts reported by a particular alert system are attractive.
 In fact, an individual alert system can perform poorly for months at a time.
-When that happens, even generating new lists every day can be of little help in finding stocks that actually surge after the alert is generated.
 That's why we personally use a variety of alert systems.
 When one system isn't working, another may be generating alerts after which the stocks follow through with spectacular surges in price.
 Our hope is that you will eventually come to see the advantage of having an arsenal of "idea-generators" that can keep you well supplied with good ideas most of the time.
 The R.C.
 Allen 4x9x18 crossover system featured here complements the other systems included in our StockAlerts subscription.
 For example, when it's working well, R.C.
 Allen's system can give earlier entries and exits than the 5x10x20 system.
 At other times, the somewhat slower approach of the 5x10x20 system may yield better results.
 We think the best results can be obtained by using a variety of alert systems as part of a disciplined approach to finding stocks for your watch list.
 When one system is not working well, there is often another that is.
 Monitoring a variety of systems and the way their setups evolve is how a person can discover which system to place the most emphasis on at a given time.

 We have added hundreds of ETFs to our master stock list so that subscribers will have a greater variety of opportunities for investment.
 Most but not necessarily all ETFs on our master list have the letters ETF after their names to differentiate them from stocks of individual companies.
-On this Web site, "ETF" is used as a broad generic label.
+On this website, "ETF" is used as a broad generic label.
 Therefore, Vipers may also have the letters "ETF" added to their names.
-Most but not necessarily all ETNs are labeled as ETNs.
-ETFs trade just like any other stocks.
-Some ETFs are inverse (they go up when the underlying securities in them are going down).
-Therefore, if the market is bearish, the number of ETFs included in our scanner reports may increase significantly (because they will be rising or undergoing a positive setup pattern).
 The inclusion of ETFs increases the odds that at any given time there will be purchase candidates, whether a person is bullish or bearish.
 If your investment approach does not include ETFs, simply ignore any stock with the letters ETF after its name.

 A Reason Not to Buy

-*The lists you will find here are not personal buy or sell recommendations.
-They are merely reports of stock activity and technical signals generated by a single specific discipline.
+The lists you will find here are not personal buy or sell recommendations.
+They are merely reports of stock activity and technical signals generated by a discipline.
 However, this system is well-known and widely followed.
-However, proper alignment is not in itself a sufficient reason to buy or sell a stock.
+Proper alignment is not in itself a sufficient reason to buy or sell a stock.
 Look at the chart below, for example.